1st Army Corps (France): 1940 Campaign

-The period from May 19–26 saw the corps falling back to the line of the river Somme, where the French Army intended to make a major stand.
-Because of German advances, the 1st Army Corps had to deploy its divisional reconnaissance units to cover positions on the river that the slower-moving infantry divisions (4th Colonial Infantry Division - 4e DIC, 7th North African Infantry Division - 7e DINA, and the 19e DI) could then occupy.
-This required combat with the Germans, but the corps reached positions near Le Hamel, Aubigny, and along the road between Amiens and Saint-Quentin.
-During May 24–25, troops of the corps seized and lost Aubigny twice.
-The Germans, however, had held onto a large bridgehead at Peronne.
+The period from May 19 to 26 saw the corps falling back to the line of the river Somme, where the French Army intended to make a stand.
+Because of German advances, the 1st Army Corps had to deploy its divisional reconnaissance units to cover positions on the river that the slower-moving infantry divisions (4th Colonial Infantry Division - 4e DIC, 7th North African Infantry Division - 7e DINA, and the 19e DI) could occupy.
+The corps reached positions near Le Hamel, Aubigny and along the road between Amiens and Saint-Quentin.
+During May 24 to 25, troops of the corps seized and lost Aubigny twice.
+The Germans had held onto a large bridgehead at Peronne.
 The Germans broke out of this bridgehead on June 5, 1940, and continued their advance into the heart of France.
-A counterattack by armored elements of the corps on June 6 was halted by the Germans.
+A counter-attack by armored elements of the corps on June 6 was halted by the Germans.

-From June 9, the corps was involved in a succession of withdrawals that were meant to form lines of defense along the rivers Avre, Oise, Nonette, Seine, and Loire.
+From June 9, the corps was involved in withdrawals that were meant to form lines of defense along the rivers Avre, Oise, Nonette, Seine, and Loire.
 The crossing of the Oise River was made under German air attack, some bridges were destroyed by the Luftwaffe, and portions of the corps' infantry had to surrender north of the Oise.

 After the Germans crossed the Loire on June 18, the 19e DI of the corps was largely destroyed near La Ferté.
 This was followed by capture of the bulk of the infantry of the 29th (29e DI) and 47th Infantry Divisions (47e DI) on June 19 near Lamotte-Beuvron.
 The final week of the campaign was a constant retreat for the remnants of the corps, with elements crossing the river Dordogne near Bergerac on June 24, 1940.
 The following day, an armistice was declared and the corps assembled in the region of Miallet and Thiviers.